What HVAC Systems Qualify for Tax Credits?

 This tax credit applies to existing or newly constructed homes used as principal residences.

 To be eligible for the Residential Clean Energy Credit, the energy-efficient equipment must meet specific energy efficiency standards and other requirements.
-The income tax credit covers both the materials and the installation costs associated with these renewable energy sources for the following years and percentages:
+The income tax credit covers a portion of both the materials and the installation costs associated with these renewable energy sources for purchases made between 2022 and 2025.

 Applying for ENERGY STAR Tax Credits